 You can find out more about the grant, and if you are eligible, from the Student Awards Agency Scotland (SAAS).

 Once you have checked your eligibility with SAAS and registered for your preferred course with The Open University, these are your next steps:

-• Print out your OU registration agreement from the online registration pathway from your StudentHome page and sign it.
+You need to print out your OU registration agreement too, from the online registration pathway from your StudentHome page and sign it.

 Once you have completed your SAAS form and printed your OU registration agreement, you will need to post all of these together, with your income/benefit evidence, to us at:

 The Open University in Scotland